BU-CLOUD-F20/Secure_MultiParty/README.md

 - [ ] Associate user stories with different releases (One "release" per sprint with 5 sprints for the project)
   * This should ease/guide sprint/planning sessions
   * The initial iteration is expected/likely to have higher-level details.

+**__Questions:__**
+* After answering earlier questions this will be easier to plan
+* If this is mostly a survey, the sprints will likely consist of increasingly granular benchmarking.
+* If there are certain performance metrics to reach or features to implement then initially profiling might be the main goal with later sprints using initial profiling as a baseline
+  * Note: perhaps an initial sprint will be to create a more automated benchmarking setup to help assess progress in later sprints?

 ---
 # General Comments:
 * ToDo